adeyinka36/Pin-Gen-Laravel/README.md

 ##Usage
-- To see a generate pin in the browser, go to the route "/generate"
+- To see a generated pin in the browser, go to the route "/generate"
 - refresh the browser to generate another pin